tktracker/IntuneDocs/intune/protect/derived-credentials.md

 - The Intune administrator specifies **Derived credential** as the *authentication method* for the following objects:

-  - Common profile types like Wi-Fi, VPN, and Email, which includes the iOS native mail app
+  - Common profile types like Wi-Fi, VPN, and Email, which includes the iOS/iPadOS native mail app

   - App authentication